PiechZ/greybox_wrapped/README.md

 ### Deployment

 `make deploy` pushes both the frontend and backend to fly.io.
-However, to update the volume, we must ssh/SFTP into the backend nad `puts` it there manually.
+However, to update the volume, we must ssh/SFTP into the backend nad `put` it there manually.

 ```bash
 cd backend